virginiac32/letter-run/README.md

   * The Board can be rendered as an HTML table, with each tile as a cell.
 Because the tiles move across the screen, the board should re-render with the new tile positions each X milliseconds.
   * Render the board with randomly generated tiles that move across the screen

-#### Day 2: Word
+#### Day 2: Game class
-* Create the Word class, be able to update the inputted letters real-time
+* Create a Game class that holds all the logic for how the game is played
 * Figure out how to use a dictionary to validate words
   * Upon submission of the word, validate that word against a dictionary

-#### Day 3: Game & remaining functionality
+#### Day 3: Game View Class & remaining functionality
-* Create the Game class and write the logic for the overall game, including levels
+* Create the Game View class and write the all the code for how the game is rendered on the screen and user interactions
-* Create the Timer and Scoreboard
+* The speed of the moving tiles increases as the points increase
-  * Timer counts down to 0 and ends the level
+* Create the Scoreboard
   * The scorecard updates when the player submits words

 #### Day 4: Intro modal, styling/CSS